Webhook executions

 Once you press the Add +

-After creating the webhook, you can see the generated URL link and cURL command.
+After creating the webhook, you can see:

 Congrats!
 Your webhook is ready for external requests.

-Make an http GET
+Make an HTTP GET

 or POST